 By varying the density of the gas, we found new signs of cooperative effects in the absorption spectra.

 As shown in Fig.~\ref{DICKE}, in a dilute gas ($\rho =0.2$), a sharp Lorentzian peak arises near resonance over the base of a Gaussian profile due to inhomogeneous broadening.
 This is typical of Dicke narrowing.
-Note that in Sec.~\ref{SMAG} we also have a narrowing effect on the lineshape from collisions, but what we observed there is more like a continuous transition from a Gaussian to a Lorentzian, not an abrupt Lorentzian peak over a Gaussian base.
+Note that in Sec.~\ref{SMAG} we also have a narrowing effect on the line-shape from collisions.
+However what we observed is more like a continuous transition from a Gaussian to a Lorentzian and not an abrupt Lorentzian peak over a Gaussian base.
 We surmise that here the appearance of a Dicke narrowed spectrum does not result solely from collisions; in order to produce the final lineshape, dipole-dipole interactions (i.e. cooperative effects) must also be present.

 In the high-density regime ($\rho =2$), the spectrum is still composed of two parts: Gaussian in the side wings and Lorentzian at the center.
 However, the central peak, presumable a vestige of Dicke narrowing, is remarkably broadened even though the collision rate is much higher than for the density $\rho =0.2$.

-Let us finally consider Fig.~\ref{FWHM} that presents the width of the central peak as a function of the density of the gas.
+Let us finally consider Fig.~\ref{FWHM}, which presents the width of the central peak as a function of the density of the gas.

-Recall the results we obtained in Sec.~\ref{SMAG}, without the dipole-dipole interactions, that a higher frequency of either atom-wall collisions or atom-atom collisions would narrow the lineshape.
-As increasing density in Fig.~\ref{FWHM} implies an increasing collision rate, the behavior of the linewidth is opposite to what one would expect for Dicke narrowing.
-Evidently, the width of the center peak of the spectrum keeps increasing because of the dipole-dipole interactions as the density goes up.
+Recall the results we obtained in Sec.~\ref{SMAG}, without the dipole-dipole interactions, that a higher frequency of either atom-wall collisions or atom-atom collisions would narrow the line-shape.
+As increasing density in Fig.~\ref{FWHM} implies an increasing collision rate, the behavior of the line-width is opposite to what one would expect for Dicke narrowing.
+Evidently, the width of the center peak of the spectrum continuously increases because of the dipole-dipole interactions as the density goes up.
 We surmise that this broadening is a cooperative effect due to rescattering of light between the atoms.

 \chapter{Concluding Remarks}